-If you've tried speaking to your child’s teacher, tutor or head of year and you are still unhappy you should follow the school's complaints procedure.
+If you've tried speaking to your child’s teacher, tutor or head of year and you're still unhappy you should follow the school's complaints procedure.

-The school should acknowledge your complaint and let you know how they will be handling your concerns.
-The school complaints procedure should set out the timescales on how long they will take to investigate a complaint and provide you with a response.
+The school should acknowledge your complaint and let you know how they'll be handling your concerns.
+The school complaints procedure should set out the timescales on how long they'll take to investigate a complaint and provide you with a response.

 If the complaint isn't resolved

-If you have a concern about the welfare or safety of a child then please tell us about your concerns.
+If you've a concern about the welfare or safety of a child then please tell us about your concerns.
 You can get in touch with our safeguarding children in Barnsley team.

-If you have a complaint about Educational Welfare, School Admissions or Special Education Needs (SEN) then please let us know about your complaint.
+If you've a complaint about Educational Welfare, School Admissions or Special Education Needs (SEN) then please let us know about your complaint.
 You can get in touch with our complaints and compliments team.